Hesperian Health Guides

 penis

 Next, check to see if the hole at the end of the penis seems in the right place.
-If the penis does not look normal, get medical advice.
+If the penis looks very unusual, get medical advice.

 Male circumcision

 Circumcision is an operation to remove the skin around the tip of the penis (foreskin).
-Sometimes the baby boy is circumcised right after birth, or a few months after birth.
-Sometimes he is not circumcised until he becomes a young man.
-Some boys are not circumcised at all.
+A baby may be circumcised right after birth, or after a few months, and sometimes men are circumcised later.
+Some are not circumcised at all.

-Parents of uncircumcised babies should clean their baby's penis as they do the rest of the baby's body.
+Teach families with uncircumcised babies to clean their baby’s penis as they do the rest of the baby’s body.
 They should not pull back the foreskin to clean under it until it pulls back easily, usually after a few years.

 lips